Best Blind Spot Detection Systems: Get a Little Help Watching the Road

 - Under $250: Budget blind spot monitoring systems tend to be limited in functionality and accuracy.
 Most come with a couple of sensors and basic indicators.

 - $250-$500: The midrange of blind spot monitoring systems increases the accuracy of the included sensors, but most still fail to match the performance of OEM systems found on most modern cars.

-- $500 and above: For the most reliability and accuracy, this is the range you will need to consider.
+- $500 and up: For the most reliability and accuracy, this is the range you will need to consider.
 Here, sensor accuracy is high, and the internal controls tend to use advanced algorithms to reduce false triggers as much as possible.

 Sensors are the eyes of any blind spot monitoring system.
 Using different technologies like radar, sonar, and lidar, a sensor can "sense" the environment in front.
 Generally, a blind spot system will use two or more sensors to cover different sides of the vehicle.
 When something enters into the "view" of the sensor at or above a specific speed, the sensor will trigger the indicator.

 Notification is important for any blind spot monitor system; otherwise, you would have no way of knowing when a sensor is tripped.
 Indicators come in many forms, but most aftermarket kits use a combination of visual LED lights and an audible alarm to notify you.
 Many systems will also give you some control over the notifications, like the volume level of the alarm.

 - Accuracy.
 One thing that varies somewhat with different systems is the accuracy of the sensors.
 Essentially, accuracy for blind spot detection is how well the sensors can ignore false triggers (things that don't present a danger) without ignoring anything that needs to be noticed.
 High-quality sensors tend to offer better accuracy, but keeping false trigger rates down also requires an advanced controller programmed to differentiate positive and false triggers as much as possible.